rwieruch/blog_robinwieruch_content/tips-to-learn-react-redux.md

 function TodoItem() { ... }
 {{< /highlight >}}

-But which component declaration should be used?
+### But which component declaration should be used?

 Functional stateless components have no lifecycle methods and thus no state at all.
-They are only functions, which take state as input and have React elements as output.
+They are only functions that take state as input and have elements as output.

 {{< highlight javascript >}}
 (State) => View
 {{< /highlight >}}

-Because of that they are the most lightweight building block in your options of components.
+They are the most lightweight component and component declaration.
 They don't hold any internal component state and you cannot access the properties of the component by using `this`.
 A good rule of thumb is to use functional stateless components whenever you can.

 If you need to access a lifecycle method, need to hold internal state (this.state) or need a component reference (this.ref), it would be the right time to use a React ES6 class component.
 There you have access to lifecycle methods and the internal state of a component.
 It will often happen that a functional stateless component of yours will mature to an ES6 class component, because it needs to handle state.